 Weaved – 3D fabric structures

-After completing the “Traces” project, which involved processed folding of a polystyrene sheets, designer Dana Zelig furthermore experimented, only this time with textile and polymers together.
-The fluidity of form seen in the Traces project was based on simple basis of energy absorption by plastic sheets.
+After completing the “Traces” project, which involved processed folding of polystyrene sheets, designer Dana Zelig furthermore experimented, only this time with textiles and polymers together.
+The fluidity of form seen in the Traces project was based on the simple basis of energy absorption by plastic sheets.
 The difference between the reaction of the polymer and the black lines printed on the polymer sheet created the folds.

 by : Sanjana Malhotra